rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 ## Day 3 - Lake Katherine to Jack's Creek Campground

 Buckaroo woke up in rough shape today, having worried that we spent the night in the middle of the trail.
 (We did.)
-We took the omrning slowly before beginning on a long decline that lasted most of the day.
+We took the morning slowly before beginning on a long decline that lasted most of the day.

 Towards the end of the evening we arrived at our campsite to find that it wasn't a campsite, only a field with mole hills!
 Unhappily, we hiked on (especially Tumblin' TAN) until we found a dry creek and creepy campsite that we made work.

 ## Day 4 - Jack's Creek to Infinity Field

-Today was **EPIC**, and I'm not sure I'll ever tell my dad about it.
-On the way up, we heard the wind-wails of burned trees.
+Today was **EPIC**.
+It's the day we had to hike up and across the alpine zone.
+In the morning, on the way up, we heard the wind-wails of burned trees.

 Then we entered the alpine zone and had a beautiful morning at Pecos Baldy, seeing some amazing views.